AmitBodaliya/RevestSolutions/README.md

 ## About the Project

-The **Revest Product Browser App** is a cross-platform mobile application built using **Kotlin Multiplatform + Jetpack Compose Multiplatform**.
+The **RevestSolutions Assignment App** is a cross-platform mobile application built using **Kotlin Multiplatform + Jetpack Compose Multiplatform**.
 It targets both **Android and iOS**, providing a clean, responsive product catalog UI.

 This project was created as a technical assignment for Revest Solutions to demonstrate: